dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 2. Select the computer that you want to link a user, and then choose **Link User**.

-    The **Link User** dialog box displays a list of available users with their display name, user ID, and the number of computers to which each user is currently linked.
-If a user is already linked to the selected computer, that user’s name and user ID are displayed under **Current user**.
+    The **Link User** dialog box displays a list of available users with their display names, user IDs, and the number of computers to which each user is currently linked.
+If a user is already linked to the selected computer, that user’s name and ID are displayed under **Current user**.
 If the computer is not linked to any user, **No User** appears under **Current User**.

 3. Do one of the following: